trustoverip/spec-up-t-website/docs/various-roles/technical-skills-needed.md

 **Required Knowledge:**

-- **HTML Basics:** Users should know how HTML works, particularly the role of the `index.html` file as the main entry point for the rendered specifications.
-- **HTTP vs. File Protocol:** Understanding the difference between accessing files via the `file:///` protocol (locally) and `http://` protocol (over a web server) is important for viewing and sharing the generated specifications.
 - **Browser Usage:** Users should be familiar with opening files in a web browser, either by double-clicking the `index.html` file in a file manager or by navigating to the file via the browser’s menu.

 ## 6